 Two employees currently meet the definition of related parties with key management personnel in accordance with section 228 of the Corporations Act 2001.
 The appointment of staff and setting of their remuneration was approved by the Board at the time.
-The employees were paid a total remuneration of \$118,502 during the year (2021: \$92,383).
-For the year ended 30 June 2021, one employee commenced employment part-way through the financial year.
+The employees were paid a total remuneration of \$160,216 during the year (2023: \$146,920).

-25 Contingencies
+26 Contingencies

-In the opinion of the Directors, the Company did not have any contingencies at 30 June 2022 (30 June 2021: None).
+In the opinion of the Directors, the Company did not have any contingencies at 30 June 2024 (30 June 2023: None).

-26 Events Occurring After the Reporting Date
+27 Events Occurring After the Reporting Date

-The financial report was authorised for issue on 17 September 2022 by the Board of Directors.
+The financial report was authorised for issue on 21 September 2024 by the Board of Directors.